 With an overall strength of 543 personnel, 375 of these posts are to be filled with parachute trained personnel.
 So there is always a need for volunteers to attempt P Company and go on to become an Airborne Sapper.

-299 Parachute Squadron Royal Engineers is a Reserve unit that provides Close Engineer Support to 23 Engineer Regiment (Air Assault), the dedicated regular army engineer unit in 16 Air Assault Brigade.
+The Regiment is supported by 299 Parachute Squadron Royal Engineers, a Reserve unit, based across the North West of England, that provides Close and General Engineer Support to 23 Engineer Regiment (Air Assault), the dedicated Regular Army Engineer unit in 16 Air Assault Brigade.

 In order to carry out this highly specialist role, the Squadron needs well trained, physically and mentally robust soldiers who are capable of passing the famous parachute forces selection course ‘Pegasus Company’ (P Coy).

 Upon successful completion of P Coy, soldiers are eligible to attend the Basic Parachute Course and qualify to wear the parachute wings and the coveted maroon beret of the British Airborne Forces.

 For more information please visit 299 Para Sqn RE page.